drewf24/world-airbnb/data-analysis/data-analysis.md

     ##  8 DUMBO             Brooklyn                 250
     ##  9 Highbridge        Bronx                    240
     ## 10 Great Kills       Staten Island            235

+It appears that the neighborhoods with the most expensive Airbnbs come from a range of boroughs.
+In fact, all are represented in the top 10 equally.
+Surprisingly, the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.
+We will examine whether neighborhood has a significant influence on price by looking at an AIC selected linear model by backwards selection in the next section.

+### Looking At Everything

 ### Part II